lgblgblgb/xemu/xvic20/README.md

 testing, keys 0 - 9, but it won't produce the right result :) THis is by intent, and for testing purpose.

-Also, border is not emulated, neither of any VIA registers ...
+Also, border is not emulated, neither of any VIC-I registers ...
 Only the hard-wired config for the VIC-20 defaults by the kernal ...

 Sound is not emulated.